Kakha Kaladze: Political office and conflict of interests

 Kaladze became involved in the politics of Georgia as a member of the opposition Georgian Dream–Democratic Georgia party founded by billionaire Bidzina Ivanishvili in February 2012.
 He was elected to the Parliament of Georgia on 1 October 2012 as majoritarian of Samtredia constituency.
 He was approved as Deputy Prime Minister as well as Minister of Energy in the cabinet of Bidzina Ivanishvili on 25 October 2012.
 The appointment was met with skepticism in professional energy circles.
 More importantly, it stirred an intense debate on a conflict of interest arising from Kaladze's business interests in the Georgia Hydropower Construction Company, in which Kala Capital owned 45 percent.
 Kala Capital sold the shares to GMC Group in November 2012 but concerns whether his indirect commercial interests had been abandoned remain.

 Mayor of Tbilisi

 In July 2017, Kaladze resigned as Energy minister in order to run for Tbilisi mayor in the upcoming local elections.
 On 22 October, he was elected mayor as a candidate of Georgian Dream, winning the elections with 51% of the votes.
 He was sworn in on 13 November 2017.

-His term expires in 2021.
-Kaladze has decided to run for a second term as mayor of Tbilisi and to win the elections in 2021.
-Kaladze started the campaign on July 20.
+Kaladze won reelection in 2021 with 55% of the vote.
+His second term expires after the 2025 election.

+In sanctions list

+On 5 December 2024, President Zelenskyy imposed sanctions against Bidzina Ivanishvili and his 18 associates, including Kaladze, amid a violent crackdown on participants of pro-EU protests.
+In response, Kaladze explained to media reporters the next day that "Zelenskyy does not belong to himself, the Ukrainian people and Ukraine as he serves another country".

+On 15 December 2024, Lithuanian Foreign Minister Kęstutis Budrys announced sanctions against 17 Georgian Dream officials, Kaladze among them.
+On the same day, Estonia imposed a travel ban against 14 officials and judges with Kaladze also being in the list.

+Тhe Ukrainian Ministry of Sport announced on 27 February 2025 that Kakha Kaladze had his title Маster of Sports of International Class revoked.
+This decision stemmed from a relevant presidential decree signed five days earlier which sanctioned 34 individuals in relation to the Russian invasion of Ukraine.

+Controversy

+Kaladze is known for his blunt language and manners.
+As he once revealed to reporters, "I never show restraint.
+Whenever I have to say something, I always express myself and never shy away regardless of how hard it is to see".

+On 14 November 2019, while sitting in a car he showed his middle finger to participants of a rally at the Georgian Dream HQ, although in the same day he denied it being directed at protesters.